til-23/til-23-finals-public/README.md

 **Step 5: Install a python GUI backend.**

-install a matplotlib backend to enable visualization of the simulation:
+On Ubuntu, try this GUI backend:
 ```
-pip install pyqt5  # probably works for Linux as well.
+sudo apt-get install python3-tk  # If you are at our venue you don't need to do this (it is already installed).
 ```

-If the above doesn't work and you're on Ubuntu, try this GUI backend:
+or if you're on Windows
 ```
-sudo apt-get install python3-tk
+pip install pyqt5
 ```

 **Step 6: (Optional) Install any other dependencies your custom AI models require.**